Nelle868/Logistic-Regression-Spam-Classifier/README.md

 ## Overview

-This project trains a logistic regression classifier to flag spam.
+This UC Berkeley Data 100 project trains a logistic regression classifier to flag spam.
 Raw email text is transformed into a numeric design matrix of binary word occurrence features, the model is fit using scikit-learn, and performance is evaluated using metrics chosen specifically for the filtering task rather than relying on accuracy alone.
 It's a binary classification model built from the ground up in Python that distinguishes spam email from legitimate email using logistic regression.

 ## Features